wirsindpapst/unchained_blog/README.md

 - set up an app on developers.facebook.
 Get your app & secret key.
 Set redirect url to http://localhost:8000
 - set up an app with Google API.
 Get your app & secret key.
 Set your redirect url to: http://localhost:8000/complete/google-oauth2/
-        -- Ensure you ENABLE both the api for Gmail API and Google+ API from their list of all APIs.
+- Ensure you ENABLE both the api for Gmail API and Google+ API from their list of all APIs.
 - Save your Facebook & Google keys as environment variables in your bash profile: export SOCIAL_AUTH_FACEBOOK_KEY="" export SOCIAL_AUTH_FACEBOOK_SECRET="" export SOCIAL_AUTH_GOOGLE_OAUTH2_KEY="" export SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET=""

+First clone the repo:

 $ git clone https://github.com/Swinston88/unchained_blog.git

-Activate your python environment then CD into the blog directory:
+Then activate your python environment and CD into the blog directory:

 (your_environment)$ pip install -r requirements.txt
 (your_environment)$ python manage.py migrate
 (your_environment)$ python manage.py runserver